 Long Islanders Nik Moronese and Marie LeBreton may not have taken a conventional path to becoming doll artists.
-But even though the duo behind NiniMomo took some career detours, their one-of-a-kind (OOAK) designs are a testament that dolls were their true destination.
+But even though the duo behind NiniMomo took some career detours, their OOAK Barbie Dolls are a testament that dolls were their true destination.

 “If you’re creative and you love fashion, it just falls into place,” says Moronese, a former fashion photographer.
 He’s the “Nini” in the company’s name—a nod to his childhood nickname.
 “Momo” is LeBreton, whom he met while the two attended Hofstra University in New York.

 Collectively, the artists have degrees in photography, biology and healthcare administration—yet it was their shared interest in artistry, fashion and pageants that led them to create NiniMomo more than a decade ago.

 OOAK Barbie Doll Idea Sparks